pjrt/pjrt.github.io/_posts/2015-05-11-how-not-to-pull-from-s3.md

 ### The Solution

 The solution is quite simple: do not use `textFiles`.
-Instead use [aws-sdj-java](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-s3/src/main/java/com/amazonaws/services/s3/AmazonS3Client.java) to manually get every key (maybe with a prefix) using AmazonS3Client, then parallelize the data pulling using SparkContext's `parrallelize` method and AmazonS3Client.
+Instead use the [AmazonS3Client](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-s3/src/main/java/com/amazonaws/services/s3/AmazonS3Client.java) to manually get every key (maybe with a prefix), then parallelize the data pulling using SparkContext's `parrallelize` method and said AmazonS3Client.

 ```scala